mkishi1221/create_names_v2/README.md

 3. "Origin" attribute no longer assigned in module.
 (As both sentences and keyword_list will use this module)

+4. Initially, spacy pos will be added as the main "pos" under key "pos".
+It will later be replaced by wordaPI pos if the keyword is found on wordsPAI database.

 ## modules.get_wordAPI.py

 ### major changes